gonace/nginx-fancyindex-modern-theme/README.md

 ![](readme/screenshot.png)

 ## About
+> :info: You can see a preview/demo of what this theme looks like (here)[https://test.obscured.dev/]!

 The [fancyindex module](https://github.com/aperezdc/ngx-fancyindex) of [nginx](http://nginx.org/) has the powerful capability to be customizable.
 Instead of using an external application, this gives us the ability to use just the webservers' capabilities to generate beautiful directory listings.